-There are several events that can trigger use of the FSRM:
+There are several events that can trigger use of FSRM:

 - PGRAPH idling;

 - Temperature reaching one of the several thresholds;

 - Power usage reaching its cap;

-- Driver forcing the FSRM.
+- Driver forcing FSRM.

-Whenever one of these events happen, the divided clock and the FSRM get updated following to their associated configuration.
-The clock divisor can be set to 1, 2, 4, 8 or 16 while the FSRM can range from 0 (use the divided clock all the time) to 255 (use the normal clock all the time).
-However, even though each temperature threshold can specify an independent clock divisor, they have to share the same FSRM.
+Whenever one of these events happens, the divided clock and the FSRM value get updated following to their associated configuration.
+The clock divisor can be set to 1, 2, 4, 8 or 16 while the FSRM value can range from 0 (use the divided clock all the time) to 255 (use the normal clock all the time).
+However, even though each temperature threshold can specify an independent clock divisor, they have to share the same FSRM value.

 Some preliminary tests have been performed on an nv84 to lower the clock to the maximum when PGRAPH is idle and this resulted in a about 20% power reduction of the computer while the impact on the framerate of a video game was not measurable.
 Some cards do not enable this feature by default, possibly suggesting that it may lead to some instabilities.
-This is however really promising and will be further investigated.
+This is however really promising and will be investigated further.

-In the case of the power limiter, another mode can be selected to dynamically update the FSRM.
-This allows to lower the frequency of PGRAPH as little as possible in order to stay in the power budget.
-This mode uses 2 windows, one including the other entirely.
-Each window will increase the FSRM whenever the power reading is lower than the lowest threshold of the window and decrease the FSRM when the reading is above the highest threshold of the window.
-The increase and decrease values are independent for both windows and can be set arbitrarily.
-However, the outer window is supposed to increase or decrease the FSRM rapidly while the inner window is supposed to make finer adjustments.
+In the case of the power limiter, another mode can be selected to automatically update the FSRM value.
+This allows lowering the frequency of PGRAPH as little as possible in order to stay within the power budget.
+This mode uses 2 hysteresis windows, one containing the other entirely.
+Each window will increase the effective frequency (using FSRM) whenever the power reading is below its low threshold and decrease the effective frequency when the reading is above its high threshold.
+The increase and decrease in FSRM values are independent for both hysteresis windows and can be set arbitrarily.
+However, the outer window is supposed to increase or decrease the effective frequency rapidly while the inner window is supposed to make finer adjustments.

-Figure 6.
+Figure 10.
 Example of the power limiter in the dual window mode

-An example can be seen in figure 6 where the outer window is set to [130W, 100W] while the inner window is set to [120W, 110W].
-The outer window will increase the FSRM by 20 when the power is lower than 100W and will decrease it by 30 when the power is above 130W.
-The inner window will increase the FSRM by 5 when the power is between 120 and 130W and will decrease it by 10 when the power is between 100 and 110W.
-The FSRM is limited to the range [0, 255].
+An example can be seen in figure 10 where the outer window is set to [130W, 100W] while the inner window is set to [120W, 110W].
+The outer window will increase the FSRM value by 20 when the power is lower than 100W and will decrease it by 30 when the power is above 130W.
+The inner window will increase the FSRM value by 5 when the power is between 120 and 130W and will decrease it by 10 when the power is between 100 and 110W.
+The FSRM value is limited to the range [0, 255].